Roger Caillois: Biography

-Caillois was born in Reims, but moved to Paris as a child.
-There he studied at the Lycée Louis-le-Grand, an elite school where students took courses after graduating from secondary school in order to prepare for entry examinations for France's most prestigious university, the École Normale Supérieure.
-Caillois's efforts paid off and he graduated as a normalien in 1933.
-After this he studied at the École Pratique des Hautes Études, where he came into contact with thinkers such as Georges Dumézil, Alexandre Kojève and Marcel Mauss.
+Caillois was born in Reims in 1913 which he left for Paris at the age of 16.
+There he completed his secondary studies at the Lycée Louis-le-Grand, an elite school where students prepared for entry examinations to France's most prestigious École Normale Supérieure.
+Caillois' efforts paid off: he graduated as a normalien in 1933 before entering the École Pratique des Hautes Études, where he came into contact with such eminent linguists as Georges Dumézil and Alexandre Kojève.
+During these formative years Caillois extended his circle of friends that came to include many influential figures of the French intelligentsia like André Breton, Jacques Lacan, Michel Leiris or George Bataille.

-The years before the war were marked by Caillois's increasingly leftist political commitment, particularly in his fight against fascism.
-He was also engaged in Paris's avant-garde intellectual life.
+The years before the war were marked by Caillois' increasingly leftist political commitment, particularly in his fight against fascism.
+He was also engaged in Paris' avant-garde intellectual life.
 With Georges Bataille he founded the College of Sociology, a group of intellectuals who lectured regularly to one another.
-Formed partly as a reaction to the Surrealist movement that was dominant in the 1920s, the College sought to move away from surrealism's focus on the fantasy life of an individual's unconscious and focus instead more on the power of ritual and other aspects of communal life.
-Caillois's background in anthropology and sociology, and particularly his interest in the sacred, exemplified this approach.
-He participated in Bataille's review Acéphale (1936–39).
+Formed partly as a reaction to the Surrealist movement that was dominant in the 1920s, the college sought to move away from surrealism's focus on the fantasy life of an individual's unconscious and focus instead more on the power of ritual and other aspects of communal life.
+Caillois' background in anthropology and sociology, and particularly his interest in the sacred, exemplified this approach.

-Caillois left France in 1939 for Argentina, where he stayed until the end of World War II.
-During the war he was active in fighting the spread of Nazism in Latin America as an editor and author of anti-Nazi periodicals.
-From 1940 to 1945, he lived in South America.
-In 1948, after the War, he worked with UNESCO and traveled widely.
-In 1971 he was elected to the Académie française.
-In 1977, he started to write a book with the painter Bernard Mandeville.
-In 1978, Caillois wrote Le fleuve Alphée, an award-winning autobiographical essay (Marcel Proust Awards and European Union Prize for Literature), followed by Cases d’un échiquier.
-He died, aged 65, in Kremlin-Bicêtre.
+In June 1939, at the invitation of Victoria Ocampo whom he had met in Paris a few months earlier and with whom he engaged a close, life-long amorous friendship, Caillois left France for Argentina, where the start of World War II forced him to stay.
+There he played an active role against the spread of Nazism in Latin America through his conferences and his contributions to anti-fascist magazines such as Sur and Les Volontaires and as editor of the new periodical Lettres françaises.

+Back to Paris in 1945, he persuades the publisher Gaston Gallimard to create a collection of books translated from contemporary Latin American authors; this will be La Croix du Sud which he directs as founding editor, and will play a key role in introducing authors such as Jorge Luis Borges, Alejo Carpentier and Pablo Neruda to the French-speaking public.
+In 1948 he is recruited by UNESCO - where he will retire 25 years later at the age of 60 - and begins to travel widely.

+He finds the time to conduct serious, personal research on a broad range of subjects and publishes widely, receiving increasing praise and recognition in literary circles: among his most notable books Les jeux et les hommes (1958) translated to English by Meyer Barash in 1961 as Man, Play and Games, Puissances du rêve (1962), Pierres (1966), Cases d'un échiquier (1970).